 ISAs were first introduced over 20 years ago and essentially protect savers from Income and Capital Gains Tax on the underlying investments.
-This year’s ISA allowance is £20,000, so if you have any surplus income you would be well advised to maximise your ISA savings via this route.
+This year’s ISA allowance is £20,000, so if you have any surplus income you might want to consider maximising your savings via an ISA.

 3. Prioritise your pension:

-If you are enrolled in a workplace pension scheme, you should enquire into the maximum amount your employer can contribute on your behalf and consider raising your own contributions if there is scope for the company to match them.
-If you receive an annual bonus, it is also a good idea to consider sacrificing some of it into your pension pot; this will save income tax and National Insurance contributions immediately and tax on the income and growth in the pension fund over the longer term.
+If you are enrolled in a workplace pension scheme, you might want to consider enquiring into the maximum amount your employer will contribute on your behalf and consider raising your own contributions if there is scope for the company to raise theirs.
+If you receive an annual bonus, you might be able to sacrifice some of it and benefit from an additional pension contribution; to save income tax and National Insurance contributions immediately and tax on the income and growth in the pension fund over the longer term.

 4. Split your investments with your partner:

-If there is an unequal division of income married couples or civil partners, you should where possible seek to equalize, ensuring that each partner utilizes their ISA allowance, income tax and capital gains tax allowances and pension contribution limits.
+If there is an unequal division of income married couples or civil partners might want to consider equalizing assets and/or maximising each person’s allowances including their ISA allowance, income tax and capital gains tax allowances and pension contribution limits.

 5. Gifts to children:

-Creating tax efficient funds for children will enhance the investment return when financially planning.
-Junior ISAs ( JISAs) offer tax-free income and growth.
-Establishing a pension for your children provides immediate income tax relief on the contribution and tax-free income and growth for the future.
+Different options are available when saving for children, you could consider a Junior ISAs (JISAs) which offers tax-free income and growth or establish a pension for your children which would provides immediate income tax relief on the contribution and tax-free income and growth for the future.

 6. Lifetime gifts:

-Once you are comfortable that you have sufficient capital and income for your chosen lifestyle, consider lifetime gifts to the next generation.
-Outright gifts which utilize the small gifts exemption (£250), the annual exemption (£3,000) or are normal gifts from excess income all offer immediate relief from Inheritance Tax.
+Once you are comfortable that you have sufficient capital and income for your chosen lifestyle, consider other gifts.
+Outright gifts which utilise the small gifts exemption (£250), the annual exemption (£3,000) or are normal gifts from excess income all offer immediate relief from Inheritance Tax.

 7. Make time for trusts:

 Trusts can be complex and costly but they don’t have to be.
 Grandparents might consider using a bare trust to gift money to minor grandchildren which can be used to pay school fees.
-The advantage of a bare trust is the money inside the trust is treated as belonging to the child for tax purposes, allowing them to maximise personal tax allowances and exemptions which may otherwise go unused.
+The advantage of using a bare trust in this way is that the money inside the trust is treated as belonging to the child for tax purposes, allowing them to make use of their personal tax allowances and exemptions which may otherwise go unused.